meatbags/collider/README.md

+~23K voxel approximation of an 800-poly torus, raytraced with Collider.

 # Collider

 Provides precise collisions for three.js bufferGeometry.
 Uses normal data and face culling to find collision solutions for complex geometries.
 Useful for quick integration of 3D collision maps (for example a set of blocks and prisms created in Blender).

+Processing of high-poly models is possible, but computationally expensive.
+For the best real-time results, minimise the poly count and break up geometry into separate objects.
+Collider.System provides search optimisation for large mesh sets.

-Note: Currently does not support transforms!
+Note: Currently does not support transforms - static geometry only.

 # Usage